Marwah-alothayqi/move-arm-by-speech/README.md

 ## Web Serial API:
 A serial port is a bidirectional communication interface that allows sending and receiving data byte by byte which mean it's provides a way for websites to read from and write to a serial device with JavaScript.
 Serial devices are connected either through a serial port on the user's system or through removable USB and Bluetooth devices that emulate a serial port.

-## The important parts of the code :
+## The important parts of javascript code :
 ```// Prompt user to select any serial port.
             const port = await navigator.serial.requestPort();
 			// Wait for the serial port to open.